xapian/xapian-gsoc-proposal/proposal.rst

 -------------
 * Implementation of libarchive library for reading formats based around the zip file format instead of running the unzip program.
 * Use of the PDF rendering library libpoppler in the PDF text extractor instead of running external commands pdfinfo and pdftotext.
-* Implementing the DjVuLibre library for reading DjVu format
 * Adding support to other file formats such as AbiWord, Microsoft Publisher, etc. using the libraries available.
+* Implementing the DjVuLibre library for reading DjVu format (stretch goal)
 * Using the functionalities of the libraries including loading them dynamically and run in a subprocess to avoid the bugs in the library to be isolated from omindex.

 Project Timeline